Signed in as:

 Anora Dreaming Awake 2022

-During lockdown earned 7 Degrees, 5 Certificates all 4.0 2023
+Completed during lockdown: 7 Degrees, 5 Certificates all 4.0!
+2023

 Beach Art During Lockdown: Poetry, Art, and Photos by Aliah Selah

-Earning Master's In Art Education - Graduating 2027
+Earning MA In Art Education Graduating 2027

 As we look closely at the many textures that trees offer us, we are inspired to add textures to our art.
 Walking in the greenbelt, I am filled with all the inspiration that nature gives us.
 And the many textures that are all around us in nature and especially trees.
 Experimental Art Video by Aliah Selah.